 The course covers the application of command and control principles and the integration of sensors and weapons systems in the conduct of naval operations.
-Visual and electronic communications methods, datasystems employment, tactical disposition of forces, and fleet logistics support are studied.
+Visual and electronic communications methods, data-systems employment, tactical disposition of forces, and fleet logistics support are studied.
 Topics in shiphandling are also discussed.
-Senior Year (Navy) Nav S 401 Organizational Behavior and Small Group Processes (also Hotel Administration 414) Fall.
-3 credits.
-Current research is examined to provide a conceptual framework for understanding group processes within organizations.
+Senior Year (Navy) Nav S 401 Organizational Behavior and Small Group Processes (also Hotel Administration 414) Fall 3 credits Current research is examined to provide a conceptual framework for understanding group processes within organizations.
 In addition, students participate in experiential laboratories aimed at enhancing their effectiveness as members or leaders of groups.
 Topics include stages of group development, leadership, decision making, motivation, individual versus group needs, organizational communication, power, and organizational change.
 Nav S 402 Naval Administration Topics Spring.
 Two credits.
+Two classes each week.
+Cdr.
+Dennis R.